Does Health Plan of Nevada Cover Alcohol and Drug Rehab?

 Many AAC facilities offer special financing options that you can use to pay for your rehab treatment.
 Be sure to call our helpline and speak to a representative to talk about financing options or payment plans.
 You can also inquire about any scholarship opportunities that may be available to you to help offset out-of-pocket costs for treatment.

 Health Plan of Nevada In-Network vs. Out-of-Network Drug Rehab Centers

 Knowing the difference between in-network and out-of-network facilities can mean the difference between a $100 bill and a $10,000 bill.
 In-network and out-of-network facilities are treated differently under your health plan; in-network facilities are typically covered at a higher level.
 This means that your out-of-pocket costs will be minimal in comparison to costs of care at an out-of-network facility.

 To determine whether a facility is in- or out-of-network, be sure to call your Health Plan of Nevada insurance company or talk to the representatives at the rehab facility.
 Either agent should be able to help you determine whether they are an in- or out-of-network provider.

-Check Health Plan of Nevada Coverage for Addiction Treatment
+How to Check Health Plan of Nevada Coverage for Rehab?

 If you have a Health Plan of Nevada insurance plan, you are likely covered in some capacity.
 In many cases, your HPN policy may cover AAC as an in-network provider.
 This means that you may be able to receive care and preferred rates at an AAC facility in Nevada such as the nationally recognized DesertHope facility.
 In some cases, your plan may fully cover your treatment at this facility.